 - In the Doctor Who fan comic The 10 Doctors (as well as other Doctor Who fan comics by the same artist), the Fifth Doctor, Jamie, and Zoe (and the Eleventh Doctor in a DeviantArt sketch) all have black bead eyes.
 Due to the art style, other characters have it from time to time — mostly when drawn in the background.

 - Everypony in The Daily Derp.
 (Ironic, since Derpy is otherwise a character famous for her distinctive eyes.)

 - Also seen on everypony in Slice of Life, though the beads are colored differently for each character.

 - Mountain Time

-- Everyone in Clifford The Big Red Dog except Clifford himself has bead eyes.
+- Everyone in Clifford the Big Red Dog except Clifford himself has bead eyes.
+Although, Clifford does have black bead eyes only when he's a puppy.
 They are generally black, although a skunk that appeared once had blue eyes.